 There are many types of headaches, including migraines, tension, and sinus headaches.
 There is also a variety of causes.
 However, migraine and tension headaches most closely mimic a cervicogenic headache.
-You are much more likely to be diagnosed with a migraine or tension headaches because so many of the symptoms are the same.
-For instance, they all can affect one side, consist of severe throbbing pain, nausea, a sensitivity to sound and/or light.
+You are much more likely to be diagnosed with a migraine or tension headache because so many of the symptoms are the same.
+For instance, they all can affect one side, and consist of severe throbbing pain, nausea, and a sensitivity to sound and/or light.

-Because diagnostic tests (blood work, X-rays, and MRIs) are mostly ineffective in this case, cervicogenic headaches are still widely under-diagnosed.
+Because diagnostic tests (blood work, X-rays, and MRIs) are mostly ineffective in this case, cervicogenic headaches are still widely underdiagnosed.
 According to the National Institute for Health, some doctors don't even believe they exist.

 If a practitioner does suspect a cervicogenic headache, the traditional way of diagnosing it is to do a neural blockade in the neck.
 However, according to The Journal of the American Osteopathic Association, diagnostic criteria have been developed to provide "a detailed, clinically useful description of the condition."
 This allows for a diagnosis without the need for the neural blockade.

 Approaching Your Doctor About Your Headache

 As I always recommend for conditions that are uncommon or, at least, not commonly diagnosed, do your research.
 Spend time looking for information about your headache.
 When you find information pertinent to your specific case, print it out.
 Highlight the information that resonates with you.

 If you find that your headaches fit into the cervicogenic profile, make an appointment with your health care provider to discuss this.
 When you schedule the appointment, be sure to ask for a consultation so you have adequate time to talk without either of you feeling rushed.